 - Anyone interested may request personal notice of the meetings. - Agenda items must be received in writing by 12:00 noon on the Monday of the week preceding the regular meeting.
 For information call (775) 847-0969. - Items may not necessarily be heard in the order that they appear. - Public Comment will be allowed at the end of each meeting (this comment should be limited to matters not on the agenda).
+The public comment will be allowed as to any of the boards that convened during the course of the meeting.
 Public Comment will also be allowed during each item upon which action will be taken on the agenda (this comment should be limited to the item on the agenda).
 Time limits on Public Comment will be at the discretion of the Chairman of the Board.
-Please limit your comments to three minutes. - Storey County recognizes the needs and civil rights of all persons regardless of race, color, religion, gender, disability, family status, or nation origin.

-- Pursuant to NRS 241.020(c) a member of the public may request the supporting material for the meeting from Vanessa Stephens, Storey County Clerk, at (775) 847-0969.
-Additionally, the supporting materials may be found at www.storeycounty.org. - In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
+Please limit your comments to three minutes. - Storey County recognizes the needs and civil rights of all persons regardless of race, color, religion, gender, disability, family status, or nation origin. - In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
 Remedies and complaint filing deadlines vary by program or incident.